-Given that 21 for the meeting with Trump in Riyadh, the Saudis are gathering the Arab-Islamic-American summit, at which the 55 countries will be represented (yes, the Muslim world extends from Nigeria to Indonesia), and in Brussels, Trump is waiting for the leaders of the 27 NATO countries And the EU, recalling Netanyahu, Abbas, the Roman pontiff, adding the Canadian and Japanese prime minister, it turns out that within one week before the eyes of Trump representatives of 87 states will pass - just over half of the countries in the world.
+Given that 21 for the meeting with Trump in Riyadh, the Saudis are gathering the Arab-Islamic-American summit where the 55 countries will be represented (yes, the Muslim world extends from Nigeria to Indonesia), and in Brussels, Trump is waiting for the leaders of the 27 NATO countries and the EU, remembering Netanyahu, Abbas, the Roman pontiff, adding the Canadian and Japanese prime minister, it turns out that within one week before the eyes of Trump will be representatives of 87 states - it's just a little less than half of the countries in the world.
 And most of them (certainly not less than 60, and even 70) will be presented at the highest level.
 That is, Trump at least briefly get acquainted with the third heads of state of the world.

-It's simpler - Trump retained power and proved that he is not at all a madcap and not an amateur.
+It's simpler - Trump retained power and proved that he is not mad and not an amateur.
 And now the whole world understands that his intention to change the US relations with other countries, the system of alliances and, in general, the place of America in the world are not empty words, but real intent.
 Yes, on the way to his goal, Trump will have to constantly overcome the resistance of the Atlantic elites in the US itself, but the direction of the movement is already clear.
-Like Trump's way of doing business - sharply raise the stakes, put pressure on the opponent's partner, but in order to agree, come to an agreement, and not psychologically or geopolitically to suppress.
+Like Trump's way of doing business - sharply raise the stakes, put pressure on the opponent's partner, but to reach an agreement, to reach an agreement, and not psychologically or geopolitically to suppress.

 In this trip for Russia, it is interesting how Trump will behave with the leaders of the Arab world and with the Europeans.
 In recent years, Russia has seriously strengthened its influence in the Middle East, and America has suffered very strong reputational losses.
 The states can not forgive the invasion of Iraq, nor the war in Libya, but even more they can not forgive betrayals - Mubarak in Egypt, the idea of overthrowing Assad.
 The states do not believe - and already the former closest allies, such as Israel and Saudi Arabia.